Anderson-Tsai-1/Server-Down-Detector-With-Alert/README.md

 For me, I use this for my Proxmox cluster and have a LXC run the scripts, but it should work on other types of Linux machines.

+Planned Features:
+1. Ability to call multiple numbers
+2. Add automatic messages for less urgent reminders such as X server is back online

 # How to Set it UP!

 ## Set Up